divonlan/genozip/docs/dvcf.rst

 This demonstrates how a VCF file can continue to evolve, adding and dropping variants, adding, removing or modifying INFO and FORMAT fields, all while continuing to maintain both coordinates, renderable in either Primary or Luft coordinates as required by any particular step in an analysis process.

+**--show-dvcf - variant by variant info**

-Finally, let's look at ``--show-dvcf`` - a useful tool for getting visibility into how Genozip handled each variant.
+Now let's look at a couple of interesting analytics: ``--show-dvcf`` is a useful tool for getting visibility into how Genozip handled each variant.
 It may also be used in combination with ``--luft``:

 ::

-    > genocat newdata.38.vcf.genozip --show-dvcf --header-one
+    > genocat merged.38.vcf.genozip --show-dvcf --header-one

     #COORD  oSTATUS  CHROM   POS     ID      REF     ALT     QUAL    FILTER  INFO    FORMAT  Person1 Person2 Person3
     BOTH    OKRefSame       1       10285   1       T       C       4.4     PASS    AN=4;AC=3;LUFT=chr1,10285,T,-   GT:AD:AF:PL     0/1:31,18:0.367:37,0,46 1/1:.:.:.       ./.:.:.:.
     BOTH    OkRefAltSwitch  1       329162  3       A       T       4.6     PASS    AN=6;AC=5;LUFT=chr1,248466248,T,-       GT:AD:AF:PL:GP  0/1:28,9:0.3:36,0,0:.
 1/1:.:.:.:.
 1/1:3,30:.:.:0.14,14.9,37.9
     PRIM    RefTooLong      1       366043  4       CA      A       100     PASS    Lrej=RefTooLong GT      1|0     0|0

-    > genocat newdata.38.vcf.genozip --show-dvcf --header-one --luft
+    > genocat merged.38.vcf.genozip --show-dvcf --header-one --luft

     #COORD  oSTATUS  CHROM   POS     ID      REF     ALT     QUAL    FILTER  INFO    FORMAT  Person1 Person2 Person3
     BOTH    OKRefSame       chr1    10285   1       T       C       4.4     PASS    AN=4;AC=3;PRIM=1,10285,T,-      GT:AD:AF:PL     0/1:31,18:0.367:37,0,46 1/1:.:.:.       ./.:.:.:.